 What is radial force testing?

 Radial force testing is an important specification or criteria for device design and development, FEA validation, and regulatory approval.
 Generally, when we speak about radial force testing, we are referring to the measurement of radial stiffness and strength, chronic outward force during expansion, and radial reactive force during compression.
 Understanding and accurately measuring radial stiffness and strength, chronic outward force, and reactive forces can inform and advance medical device development and subsequent design iterations.
-Once radial force testing is indicated for a device, it then becomes critical to understand how these forces relate to established design requirements or clinically derived acceptance criteria.
+Once force testing is indicated for a device, it then becomes critical to understand how these forces relate to established design requirements or clinically derived acceptance criteria.
 Also important to radial force testing is an understanding of how the device will respond once in the intended-use location in the body and whether the device will withstand long-term use.

 Radial force testing is performed throughout the development process: early in the development process to benchmark against predicate devices, during computational analysis or FEA validation or material model development, and further into the development process to understand clinical relevance of the chronic outward force.